Front de libération du Québec: October Crisis

 On 5 October 1970, members of the FLQ's Liberation Cell kidnapped James Richard Cross, the British Trade Commissioner, as he was leaving his home for work.
 Shortly afterwards, on 10 October, the Chénier Cell kidnapped the Minister of Labour and Vice-Premier of Quebec, Pierre Laporte.
 Laporte was coming from a meeting with others where they had discussed the demands of the FLQ.

 In the following days, FLQ leaders held meetings to increase public support for the cause.
 Consequently, a general strike involving students, teachers and professors resulted in the closure of most French-language secondary and post-secondary academic institutions.
 On 15 October 1970, more than 3,000 students attended a protest rally in favour of the FLQ.
 Demonstrations of public support influenced subsequent government actions.

-After having held Laporte for a week, FLQ killed Laporte.
+After holding Laporte captive for a week, members of the FLQ killed Laporte.
 On 17 October, callers to a radio station announced that Laporte had been murdered and divulged the location of a map which led to the discovery of his body.

 The FLQ released a list of demands for Cross's release: